Sunday, January 18, 2015

 "Front Linemen: Deep thinkers are convinced Carl Barzilauskas (now spell it without peeking) will be a sure-fire remedy to one malady, but there are many other troubles.
 John Elliott, a wise ex-All-Pro, ran off to the WFL.
 Richard Neal is a pleasant package of talent and desire.
 But the ends?
 Yikes!
 Mark Lomas and Ed Galigher don't frighten anyone.
 And without a pass rush from them, the secondary is in for a lot of heat.

-John Little, Steve Thompson and Joey Jackson may help out- but not much.
+John Little, Steve Thompson and Joey Jackson may help- but not much.

 Performance Quotient: 4